Nostradamus: Prophet or Lucky Poet?

 The Man Behind the Mystery

 But here’s the thing: the verses are vague.
-Like, really vague.
-He didn’t say, “On September 11, 2001, terrorists will crash planes into towers.”
-Instead, he wrote things like, “Earth-shaking fire from the center of the Earth will cause tremors around the New City.”
-Hmm.
-Is that New York?
-Or maybe Naples?
-Or just an actual earthquake?
+Like, really, really vague.
+He didn’t say, “On September 11, 2001, terrorists will crash planes into towers in New York City.”
+Instead, he wrote things like, “Earth-shaking fire from the center of the Earth will cause tremors around the New City.
+Two great rocks will war for a long time.”

 Rorschach Test in Rhyme

 Nostradamus’s quatrains are kind of like horoscopes: you see what you want to see.
-If something big happens, people dig into his verses to find something that kind of fits.
+If something big happens, people dig into his verses to find something that kind of, sort of, if you squint and ignore half the words, fits.
 And surprise!
 They usually do.
-Because the language is metaphorical and open-ended.
+Because the language is metaphorical, non-sequential, and open-ended.
 It’s not prophecy.
 It’s poetry wearing a fortune-teller’s hat.

-For example, many say he predicted Hitler by referring to “Hister.”
+For example, many say he predicted Hitler by referring to “Hister” in one of his verses.
 Sounds close, right?
-But “Hister” was actually the Latin name for the Danube River.
+The verse mentions a cruel leader from near the “Hister” who would bring war.
+Spooky!
+But here’s the problem: “Hister” was actually the Latin name for the Danube River, a major geographical feature Nostradamus would have learned about in school.
 Context matters.
+A lot.

 So Why Do We Want to Believe Him?

 Plus, let’s be honest, his stuff is fun to read when the world feels like it’s falling apart.
-During pandemics, wars, elections, you name it, Nostradamus trends.
+During pandemics, wars, economic crashes, contentious elections, you name it, Nostradamus trends on social media.
 Like clockwork.
+Someone always finds a quatrain that seems relevant, shares it, and suddenly everyone’s convinced he predicted COVID-19 or World War III or whatever crisis is currently dominating the news cycle.

 Sources: